 Want some more head space for your place?
-One of many things that 2020 has taught us is that extra space in the home has subtly transitioned from a luxury to an absolute necessity!
-As 2021 approaches, do you need some head space in your new place?
+One of many things 2020 taught us was that extra space in the home has subtly transitioned from a luxury to an absolute necessity!
+Nearly half way into 2021, do you need some head space in your new place?
 Studies show that creating extra space for the home creates a mind-blowing amount of extra space for the mind!

 For centuries, a house is not a home until each area of space is assigned to a particular task.
 We sleep in the bedroom; we work in the study and we rejuvenate, unwind and bathe in the bathroom.
 So, unless you’re completely mad and you enjoy cooking eggs in the gym, performing wild yoga moves in the kitchen and invite guests to barbecue events in the loft – It’s pretty clear that ‘the norm’ is the best way, with this unwritten rule here to stay!
 Here are LMB’s top 6 reasons why extra space in the home can promote positive wellbeing.